Red Dog (film): Musical

 In March 2012 it was announced that the Red Dog film would be developed into a stage musical.
 The musical is being developed by Australian theatre producer John Frost and Red Dog producer Nelson Woss.

 Prequel and Spin-off

 A prequel, titled Red Dog: True Blue, began filming in early 2015 for six weeks and was released on 26 December 2016.
 The film explores Red Dog's earlier days, as well as delving into the history of the Pilbara region.
-Due to Koko's death, Red Dog was recast.
-It was also dedicated to him.
+Due to Koko's death, Red Dog was recast and was also dedicated to his memory in the credits.

 A spin-off documentary, titled Koko: A Red Dog Story was released in 2019.
 The film explores the life of Koko, who was cast as Red Dog in the original film.